Hi-PACE/hipace/docs/source/run/parameters.rst

     Note: using ``do_z_push = 0`` results in unphysical behavior.

 * ``<beam name> or beams.do_reset_id_init`` (`bool`) optional (default `0`)
-    Wheter to reset the ID incrementor to 1 before initializing beam particles.
+    Whether to reset the ID incrementor to 1 before initializing beam particles.

+* ``<beam name> or beams.initialize_on_cpu`` (`bool`) optional (default `0`)
+    Whether to initialize the beam on the CPU instead of the GPU.
+    Initializing the beam on the CPU can be much slower but is necessary if the full beam does not fit into GPU memory.

 Option: ``fixed_weight``
 ^^^^^^^^^^^^^^^^^^^^^^^^